elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The primary goal of the factory method is to provide a way to create objects without specifying their concrete classes, allowing for greater flexibility and extensibility in object creation.
+      <strong>Interview Response:</strong> The primary goal of a Factory Method is to provide a common interface for creating objects, allowing subclasses or implementing objects to decide the exact type of object to be instantiated, promoting flexibility and loose coupling.
     </div>
   </div>
 </details>